 Qatar has enjoyed rates of economic growth most countries can only dream about.
 Its infrastructure spending is about to hit stratospheric heights over the next few years as the country prepares to host the 2022 World Cup.
 Little wonder that expatriates from across the globe in search of opportunity have decided to make Qatar, and in particular its capital city Doha, a home from home.
 If you're thinking of becoming the latest member of the expat community there, then you'll be in very good company.

 Money is never far away from the thoughts of anyone uprooting to a new country.
 This is especially so if the family is moving with you, too.
 Worries about health and hospitals usually go hand in hand with concerns over schools for the kids and shopping for food, clothing and other daily essentials.
 Luckily, Qatar banks are sophisticated and well regulated and should provide all you need in terms of personal banking.
-You can click here for more information on current accounts in Qatar.

 But if thoughts about Qatar current accounts and overdraft facilities are not uppermost in the mind then that's understandable.
 Or if you're not particularly vexed over the number of ATMs at your disposal with which to check your account and other financial balances, that's fine, too.
 However, at some point you'll most certainly need to consider carefully all of your banking requirements, not least to maximise the savings potential of that handsome salary you expect to be paid!
 After all, that's one of the main reasons people move overseas in the first place.